Expensify/App/docs/articles/expensify-classic/reports/Add-custom-fields-to-reports-and-invoices.md

 ---
-title: Add custom report fields
+title: Add custom fields to reports and invoices
-description: Customize the fields that appear on a report
+description: Customize the fields that appear on a report or an invoice
 ---
 <div id="expensify-classic" markdown="1">